davidjwise151/maintenance-tracker-app/README.md

 Maintenance Tracker App is a modern web application built with React, Node.js, and TypeScript, designed to help users efficiently organize, track, and manage maintenance tasks.
 Drawing on best practices in secure software development, this app provides a clean, intuitive interface for logging and categorizing tasks, with a foundation for rapid feature expansion.

 **Core Features (v0.1 Beta):**
 - **User Authentication:** Secure registration and login using JWT.
 - **Task Management:** Create, view, update, and delete maintenance tasks.
 - **Task Status Tracking:** Set and update status (Pending, In-Progress, Done) for each task.
 Filter and report by status in the UI and API.
 - **Categories/Tags:** Assign tasks to categories such as plumbing, electrical, and more.
+Category dropdown now shows a single "All" option for clarity.
 - **Database Security:** Persistent storage using SQLite and TypeORM, with parameterized queries to prevent SQL injection.
+- **Codebase Cleanup:** All major files refactored for readability, maintainability, and consistent code style.
+Unused code and dependencies removed.
+- **UI/UX Improvements:** Modern, responsive interface with clear filtering, pagination, and feedback via toast notifications.

 **Planned Features:**